lilkidsuave/blendGuide/README.md

 Download the two tar files under releases

-Mutable systems install npm from your distros repo
+Install npm from your distros repo

+Mutable systems

 Then use npm install electron -g